stef/pwdsphinx/man/sphinx.md

 If you still have SPHINX records on the server that were generated using v1,
-- and you want to use them -, you have to specify this server also in the

-client section like you had to in v1.
+- and you want to use them -, you have to specify this server also in the client section like you had to in v1.
 If there is no record found with v2 get operations sphinx will attempt a get request for a v1 style record.
 If a v1 style record is found a new v2 style record is created, so no need to check for v1 style records in this particular case anymore.

+Unless you use also other clients that are v1 onl (like androsphinx) v1 records that are upgraded to v2 can be automatically deleted after a succesful upgrade, for this set `delete_upgraded` to true in the `[client]` section of your sphinx configuration.

 ## OUTPUT PLUGINS (TOTP & AGE)